danielsz/mmailer/README.md

   * template files
   * environment variables

-### Configuration
+### Configuration file

+That file is called config.rb.
 Here is what a sample configuration file looks like:
 ```ruby
 Mmailer.configure do |config|
   config.provider = :gmail